 Your immune system produces antibodies that defend against foreign substances.
 This is good when a foreign substance is harmful (such as certain bacteria or viruses).
 But some people's immune systems overreact to substances that shouldn't cause an allergic reaction.
 When this occurs, the immune system sets off a chemical chain reaction, leading to allergy symptoms.
-Normally, allergy symptoms are not life-threatening.
+Normally, allergy symptoms aren't life-threatening.
 But some people have a severe allergic reaction that can lead to anaphylaxis.
-Even if you or your child have had only a mild allergic reaction in the past, there's still a risk of future anaphylaxis.
+Even if you or your child has had only a mild anaphylactic reaction in the past, there's still a risk of more severe anaphylaxis.

 A number of allergens can trigger anaphylaxis, depending on what you're allergic to.

 Anaphylaxis symptoms are sometimes caused by aspirin and other drugs — such as ibuprofen (Advil, Motrin, others) and naproxen (Aleve, Midol Extended Relief) — and the intravenous (IV) contrast used in some X-ray imaging tests.
 Although similar to allergy-induced anaphylaxis, this type of reaction isn't triggered by allergy antibodies.